Have you ever thought about how songs are structured? What makes a chorus feel like a chorus? What makes a good verse?

 Structure is important to all art forms, music included.

-It’s tempting to eschew traditional song structure in favor of writing what you feel but this is often a mistake.
+It’s tempting to eschew traditional song structure in favor of writing what you feel but this is often a mistake, especially if you’re new to writing songs.

 Developing a deep understanding of song structure is what allows you to play and experiment with structure.

-We’ve all heard common song structures so many times that we intuitively understand where a song is going.
+We’ve all heard common song structures.
+And, we’ve heard them so many times that we intuitively understand where a song is going.
 This is not a bad thing.

 This familiarity with form is what draws a listener in, gives them clues as to what they are listening for, and makes it easy for a listener to come back to the song.